ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

 assumed that readers are familiar with both the base protocol {{RFC7285}} and the Unified Property Map extension {{I-D.ietf-alto-unified-props-new}}.

-Fundamentally, this extension provides the abstract internal network state with two pieces of information:
+Fundamentally, this extension conveys two pieces of information:

-1. The abstract internal network: The abstract internal network is modeled as an annotated graph, where each node is an Abstract Network Element (ANE) and each annotation is a property associated with an ANE.
+1. The abstract network state: The abstract network state is modeled as an annotated graph, where each node is an Abstract Network Element (ANE) and each annotation is a property associated with an ANE.

-2. Routing information: The routing information is modeled as an array of nodes in the annotated graph that is traversed by the traffic between a source and a destination.
+2. Routing information: The routing information is modeled as an array of nodes in the annotated graph that is traversed by the path between a source and a destination.

-However, it can be observed that the routing information already conveys the connectivity of the abstract internal network.
-Thus, this extensions allows an ALTO server to provide the routing information and the association between ANEs and their properties, which is sufficient for an ALTO client to reconstruct fine-grained abstract internal network state for a set of <source, destination>
+However, it can be observed that the routing information already conveys the connectivity of the abstract network.
+Thus, this extensions allows an ALTO server to provide the routing information and the association between ANEs and their properties.
-pairs.
 Specifically, this document uses the following designs:

-1. This extension conveys the routing information in the abstract internal network in an ALTO Cost Map or Endpoint Cost Map which accepts a Path Vector, i.e., a JSON array of ANEs traversed by the traffic between a source and a destination, as the cost value.
-With the Path Vectors, an ALTO client can simultaneously reconstruct the structure of the abstract internal network and the routing for the traffic between endpoints.
+1. This extension conveys the routing information in the abstract network in an ALTO Cost Map or Endpoint Cost Map which accepts a Path Vector, i.e., a JSON array of ANEs traversed by the path between a source and a destination, as the cost value.
+With the Path Vectors, an ALTO client can simultaneously reconstruct the structure of the abstract network and the routing for the paths between endpoints.

-2. This extension uses the ALTO Unified Property Map to convey the properties associated with the ANEs, which offers more fine-grained internal network state for overlay applications.
+2. This extension uses the ALTO Unified Property Map to convey the properties associated with the ANEs, which offers more fine-grained abstract network state for overlay applications.

 3. This extension uses the multipart message [](TBD-ALTO-MULTIPART) to include both information resources in the same Path Vector response.